sahid-rahman/sahid-rahman/README.md

 ## 📂 Projects

 ### 🔒 Cybersecurity Projects
-- *Bug Bounty Work*: Found valid XSS vulnerabilities and SQL Injection bugs on HackerOne.
+- *Bug Bounty Work*: Found Couple of  valid  vulnerabilities like XSS and CSRF Injection bugs on HackerOne.
 - *[Your SOC-related project, if any]*

-### 💻 Full-Stack Development
-- *[Capstone Project Name]*: A full-stack application using React.js, Node.js, and Express.js.
-- *[Other notable projects]*

 ### 🎮 Content Creation
 - *YouTube Channel* (In Progress): Bangla-English gaming content.

 ---

-## 📈 Learning Path

-- *Daily Routine*:
-  - *4 hours/day*: Full-stack development, SOC skills, and cybersecurity concepts.
-  - *1 hour/day*: Video editing.
-- *Certifications* (Planned):
-  - AWS Certified Security – Specialty
-  - Microsoft Azure Security Engineer Associate

----

 ## 📞 Contact Me

-- *Email*: [Your Email Address]
+- *Email*: [sahidrahmanx@gmail.com]
 - *LinkedIn*: [Your LinkedIn Profile]
 - *GitHub*: [Your GitHub Profile Link]
 - *Portfolio Website*: [Your Portfolio Link, if available]